vuejs/vetur/docs/README.md

 Vue tooling for VSCode.

-This extension is in heavy development and not stable yet.
+This extension is under heavy development.
 You can [open an issue](https://github.com/octref/vetur/issues/new) for bugs or feature requests.

 ## Features